 - To build awareness of climate change and sustainability opportunities for residents

-Climate Leaders Outcomes
+Climate Leaders outcomes

-Residents that join the Climate Leaders Initiative will be a part of an 8-week cohort where they will be provided education and training on climate literacy, community and civic engagement, effective communication, and mobilizing community action.
+Residents that join the Climate Leaders Initiative will be a part of an 7-class cohort where they will be provided education and training on climate literacy, community and civic engagement, effective communication, and mobilizing community action.
 Climate Leaders will be directed to resources for themselves and their communities to help inform and incentive climate action.